Analytic thermal bootstrap meets holography: Black brane background

 We now study correlators in the black brane background for the case $d=4$.
 According to the AdS/CFT dictionary, the parameters of the $4d$ CFT (the coupling constant $\lambda=g_\text{YM}^2 N$ and the rank of the gauge group $N$) are mapped to the parameters of the $5d$ gravity dual via

-such that $\ell_s$ is the string length, $\ell$ the radius of curvature, and $g_s$ the dimensionless string coupling, additionally Newton's constant behaves as $G_N \sim 1/N^2$.
+such that $\ell_s$ is the string length, $\ell$ the radius of curvature, and $g_s$ the dimensionless string coupling.
+Additionally, Newton's constant behaves as $G_N \sim 1/N^2$.
 Keeping this map and the OPE data derived from the gravity side in mind, we now turn to the finite temperature CFT perspective.
 Our approach consists in applying the formula in \eqref{eq:ExpansionInGFFtau}, using the spectrum specified in \eqref{eq:BlackBraneSpectrum}.
-Two distinct cases arise: \begin{itemize} \item[$\star$] \textbf{Non-integer external dimension $\Delta_\phi$:} In this case the expansion in \eqref{eq:ExpansionInGFFtau} contains an infinite tower of contributions, corresponding to all multi-stress tensor operators.
+Two distinct cases arise: \begin{itemize} \item[$\star$] \textbf{Non-integer external dimension $\Delta_\phi$:} In this case the expansion in~\eqref{eq:ExpansionInGFFtau} contains an infinite tower of contributions, corresponding to all multi-stress tensor operators.
 Since we do not have analytic control over all the (thermal) OPE coefficients of these operators, exact results are not available.
 Nevertheless, one can approximate their contributions by using the asymptotic values at large dimensions, as first shown in~\cite{Buric:2025anb,Buric:2025fye}.
-In Appendix~\ref{app:TheAsymptoticModel} we show how to reproduce these results with the methods developed in this paper; \item[$\star$] \textbf{Integer external dimension $\Delta_\phi$:} In this case the expansion in \eqref{eq:ExpansionInGFFtau} truncates to a finite number of contributions, coming from the first few multi-stress tensor operators.
-Since the OPE coefficients of these operators can be computed explicitly, we are able to obtain exact results for the thermal two-point functions. \end{itemize} In what follows we focus exclusively on the second case and show how to obtain the exact correlators.
+In Appendix~\ref{app:TheAsymptoticModel} we show how to reproduce these results with the methods developed in this paper; \item[$\star$] \textbf{Integer external dimension $\Delta_\phi$:} { In this case the expansion in~\eqref{eq:ExpansionInGFFtau} still contains an infinite number of contributions, but they can be organized into two sets: one finite sum containing the lowest-lying multi-stress tensor operators that satisfy $\Delta < 2\Delta_\phi$ and do not contain poles, and one infinite sum coming from the regularization of the poles.
+We show in the following that the first term can be evaluated exactly, while the second one can be approximated using the OPE coefficients of the asymptotic model.
+Doing so introduces spurious poles associated to the bouncing singularities that must be removed by adding arc contributions.} \end{itemize} In what follows we focus exclusively on the second case and show how to obtain the correlators.
+When $\Delta_\phi$ is an integer, solving the equation of motion in \eqref{eq:EOM} analytically becomes a harder task due to the mixing between double-trace and multi-stress tensor operators.
+Moreover, as mentioned above, some of the multi-stress tensor OPE coefficients develop poles at integer values of $\Delta_\phi$.
+For instance, all the operators of dimension $\Delta = 8$ given in~\eqref{eq:a84}--\eqref{eq:a80} diverge at $\Delta_\phi = 2$.
+Similarly, $a_{8,2}$ and $a_{8,0}$ diverge for $\Delta_\phi = 3$, while $a_{8,0}$ diverges for $\Delta_\phi = 4$.
+A similar pattern is observed for higher operators. { We identify two possibilities: \begin{itemize} \item[$\star$] The coefficient $a_\Delta$ in~\eqref{eq:ExpansionInGFFtau} is not divergent for the chosen $\Delta_\phi$.
+This is the case for a finite number of multi-stress operators satisfying $\Delta < 2\Delta_\phi$.
+In the OPE, these operators are not degenerate in $\Delta$ with any double-trace operator, and the OPE contribution reads